Sarveshsivasankaran/Sarveshsivasankaran/README.md

  🔭 I’m currently studying at Rajalakshmi Engineering College

+ 🔌 I'm also an Embedded IoT enthusiast, always eager to build smart, connected solutions

  🌟 I'm passionate about building smart solutions using modern technologies

 💡 Always curious to explore new tech like AI, automation, and cross-platform apps